 Example of ephemeral replacement of compute within the Cloud using immutable images and automation

 You’re no longer tied to legacy actions that provisioned resources as pets a long time ago.
 In some cases, pets have zero documentation describing those who initially provisioned them.
-With a cattle mentality, we understand what was done, by whom and when.
-The process is implemented by automation tied to a code repository where all IaC change requests come from.
+With a cattle mentality, we understand what was done, by whom, and when.
+The process is implemented by automation tied to a code repository where all the Infrastructure as Code (IaC) change requests come from.

 Immutable and ephemeral models allow you to take one or more copies of the proposed new image and test it without deployment.
 You can know that what you’re testing is immutable.
 There are zero unknowns or configuration drifts between what’s tested and what’s deployed.